leonard2005n/hardware-software-interface/labs/lab-07/reading/stack.md

 ## So, Why is it Useful?

 In the previous chapters we learned how to work with the basics of assembly.
-A pretty big limitation we have imposed on ourselves by using such a low-level language is the small number of values we can work with at a time.
+The x86_64 architecture provides plenty general-purpose registers for us to use in our programs, but sometimes we need to store and reuse multiple values.
+Using up all our registers for this purpose could prove to be a waste of resources.
-For anything but small programs, having just the 6 registers (`eax`, `ebx`, `ecx`, `edx`, `esi`, `edi`) is usually not enough, and creating global variables for temporary values is not memory efficient and, at some point, we'll struggle to even name them something reasonable!
+Likewise, creating global variables for temporary values is not memory efficient and, at some point, we'll struggle to even name them something reasonable!

 You might have also felt the absence of functions.
 The stack will help us out as it provides a nice place to store:

-- the arguments,
 - the values of registers before entering a function so they can be restored on exit,
 - and some metadata useful for when we want to exit out of a function.